-Enjoy free time in picturesque Vinales, which you’ll soon see is home to some of Cuba’s best scenery.
-Together, your group will decide the best time to take an included informal Spanish lesson where you’ll learn simple greetings from Hola to Hasta Luego to all-important phrases like how to order a cerveza!
-The rest of the day is yours to soak up the slow, old-world pace of rural Cuba, where oxen plod gracefully along the streets.
+You will have an included informal Spanish lesson when the group decides.
+Then enjoy some free time today in Vinales, which you’ll soon see is home to extraordinary scenery that’s some of Cuba’s best.
+Soak up the slow, old-world pace of rural Cuba, as oxen plod gracefully along the streets.
 There are many optional outdoor activities available.
-You might like to cruise around the area on a bicycle, hike through the tobacco fields or explore one of the Americas’ largest cave complexes up in the mountains.
-If you select the valley walk, you’ll learn more about the lifestyle here and see first hand the farmers who grow tabacco for some of the most expensive cigars.
+You might like to cruise around the area on a bicycle, hike through the tobacco fields or to explore one of the America’s largest cave complexes up in the mountains.
+Your leader will have further recommendations.

-Today you’ll travel by private vehicle to the UNESCO World Heritage City of Trinidad.
-En route, you’ll stop at the Bay of Pigs for a dip in the crystal-clear Caribbean Sea, and if there’s time you can hire snorkel gear and swim among the abundance of tropical fish that fill these waters.
+Today is a long travel day – Head back to Havana before continuing east to Playa Larga (approximately 8 hours).
+You will stop at the Bay of Pigs for a swim, and if there is time you can hire snorkel gear.
 Learn about the Bay of Pigs Invasion – the battle between the US and the Cuban revolutionaries which resulted in the first defeat of a US-backed takeover in Latin America.
-Continue to Trinidad where you’ll spend the night.
+Continue to Playa larga where you’ll spend the night.

-Santa Clara - Che Guevara Mausoleum and Museum
+Santa Clara - Visit to Che Guevara Mausoleum and Museum